This post may contain affiliate links. Please see our Disclosure Policy for details

 When that’s done, remove all the loosened grime with a slightly damp microfiber cloth.
 Use a Magic Eraser to remove any stubborn spots or scuff marks that remain.

-Open the window as far as it will go and wash the underside of the window with a damp microfiber cloth.
+Open the window as far as it will go and clean the underside of the window with a damp microfiber cloth.

 Scrub the sides and lower window track with the damp paintbrush.
 If the corners are really dirty, let a little cleaning solution sit in there for a few minutes before scrubbing.
 This is where the stiff bristles come in handy.